AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

 -------------

 .. method:: ExecutableModel.getStoichiometry(speciesIndex, reactionIndex)
+   :module: RoadRunner

-   Returns the stochiometric coefficient for the given species index and reaction index.
+   Return the stochiometric coefficient for the given species index and reaction index.

    Frequently one does not need the full stochiometrix matrix, particularly if the system is large and only a single coefficient is needed.